Everything we know about the Switch 2

 Let's-a-go.

-It's been over seven years since the Nintendo Switch first launched with its game-changing hybrid design.
+It's been almost eight years since the Nintendo Switch first launched with its game-changing hybrid design.
 During its lifetime the Switch revitalised Nintendo's fortunes following the poor sales of the Wii U, and has become one of the best-selling consoles of all time.

-Latest figures show the Switch has sold over 143 million units, after first hitting shelves in March 2017, and is the third best-selling console of all time behind the Nintendo DS and PS2.
-But all good things must come to an end, and with the Switch now in the eighth year of its life cycle, attention is shifting towards what Nintendo has planned next, with the console's successor - which is tentatively being referred to as the Switch 2 - expected to launch in early 2025.
+Latest figures show the Switch has sold over 146 million units, after first hitting shelves in March 2017, and is the third best-selling console of all time behind the Nintendo DS and PS2.
+But all good things must come to an end, and with the Switch approaching the ninth year of its life cycle, attention is shifting towards what Nintendo has planned next, with the console's successor - which is rumoured to be called the Nintendo Switch 2 - expected to launch in 2025.

 Switch 2 release date and price